kingjz1/Connecting-Cities-by-Flights/README.md

 # Connecting-Cities-by-Flights
-Connecting cities by flights such that every two cities are connected and the total length of the flights is minimized.
+Connecting N cities by flights such that every two cities are connected and the total length of the flights is minimized.

 Complexity analysis is provided in the comments.